-From speeding up processes to reducing power usage, there are 11 incredible ways an Inline Disperser can improve your process.
+From speeding up processes to reducing power usage, here are 11 incredible ways an inline disperser (ILD) can improve your manufacturing process:

-Operations that use standard dispersion equipment (high speed, high-shear batch machines) will take less time when once an inline disperser is added to the process.
-Since the inline unit utilizes a rotor-stator concept, the unit provides more shear force than even a high-speed dispersion unit, allowing faster processing times.
+Standard dispersion equipment (high-speed, high-shear batch machines) take less time when an inline disperser is added to the process.
+The inline unit’s rotor-stator concept provides more shear force than a high-speed dispersion unit, allowing faster processing times.

 The very nature of an inline dispersion operation ensures that your whole batch is guaranteed to contact the work zone through the processing cycle.
 It can eliminate inconsistencies from batch to batch so that there is no need to worry about uniformity.
-Less waste and fewer inconsistencies make it easier to ensure repeatability from batch to batch – you will be using every bit of your ingredients, and they will all be fully incorporated into the mixture.
+Less waste and fewer inconsistencies make it easier to ensure repeatability – you will be using every bit of your ingredients and they will all be fully incorporated into the mixture.

 Because the full batch is guaranteed to come into the work zone of the inline disperser, the chance of clogging downstream equipment is extremely low.
 There is no need to worry about lumps of undispersed powder or solids.
 The inline disperser takes care of that.

 The rotor-stator design of the inline allows for lower peripheral speed (around 3500 FPM instead of 5500-6000 FPM) and a compact work zone design, necessitating a less powerful motor.
 This can return utility savings year over year.

 Inline dispersers are typically smaller than conventional dispersion equipment.
 This type of mixing equipment can spatially fit into your current process and as close to your tanks as possible.
 They are typically low profile and the section that houses the rotor-stator itself is often smaller than the motor that powers it.